CCCU International Student Guide 2022

-You may also qualify for a scholarship or bursary, depending on the eligible criteria for each award.
+You may also qualify for a scholarship or bursary, details of which can be found on this page.
+Remember to check the eligibility criteria for each.

 You can find out more information on the UK Council for International Student Affairs (UKCISA) website.